SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 </html>
 ```

-:point_right: If it's not still running, restart `cds watch` and go to the URL [http://localhost:4004/webapp](http://localhost:4004/webapp).
+:point_right: Restart `cds watch` and go to the URL [http://localhost:4004/webapp](http://localhost:4004/webapp).
 Here, while the the page itself looks empty, there is the page title "Bookshop" in the browser tab, that shows us that the HTML we entered has been loaded:

 ![title in browser tab](title-in-browser-tab.png)